Inkshaded/digital-media-archiving-system/Patterns.md

 ### Immutable Classes - Creational - Classes whose variables cannot be changed after initialization
 ----
+No classes are currently set to be immutable

 ### Factory Method - Creational - Provides interfaces for creating objects in a superclass and allows subclasses to alter the types of objects created
 ----
+All objects are currently instantiated manually

 ### Abstract Factory - Creational - Allows production of families of related objects without specifying concrete classes
 ----
+All objects are currently instantiated manually

 ### Marker - Creational - An iterface with no behavior that is primarily used to specify a type (for metadata purposes)
 ----